View Document Text

 The clients work with an account manager in choosing the investment strategy most in line with their

-investment goals, objective, and acceptable risk level.
+investment goals, objectives, and acceptable risk level.
 Under normal market conditions, AIA invests all or

 including non-registered funds and Hedge Funds).
 Each client is required to sign a discretionary investment

 advisory agreement where they select a specific strategy.
-In the agreement, AIA clearly disclosed all fees
+In the agreement, AIA clearly discloses all fees

 and costs associated with the investment advisory mandate.